SymbioticEDA/MARLANN/docs/isa.md

 - Save0/Save1: Like Save, but only for the first/second accumulator.

-- LdSet: Load the 32-bit word addressed by MADDR+LBP into the first accumulator and MADDR+LBP+4 into the second accumulator.
-(MADDR+LBP must be 2-bytes-aligned.)
+- LdSet: Load the 32-bit word addressed by MADDR+BBP into the first accumulator and MADDR+LBP+4 into the second accumulator.
+(MADDR+BBP must be 2-bytes-aligned.)

 - LdSet0/Ldset1: Like LdSet, but only for the first/second accumulator.